SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

   parts of the message.
 Optionally, sysops may disable the use of initials in quote lines, in which case SlyEdit simply prefixes quote lines with " > " as was done in IceEdit, DCT Edit, and other editors of the early-mid 1990s.
+- Cross-posting into other message sub-boards: When posting a message to a message sub-board, SlyEdit allows the user to select other message sub-boards to post the message into.
+SlyEdit will post the message to the user's current message sub-board by default.
+Using the cross-post feature, the user can select any number of other message sub-boards to cross-post his/her message into.
+SlyEdit respects the ARS security setting for each sub-board - If a user is not allowed to post in a message sub-board, SlyEdit will not allow the user to select that sub-board for cross-posting.
+The user can also un-select their current message sub-board.
+When the user un-selects their current message sub-board and chooses other message sub-boards to post his/her message into, Synchronet will say that the message was aborted because the message file wasn't saved as it normally is for the current message sub-board.
+However, SlyEdit will output all of the message sub-boards that the message was posted into.
+If the user un-selected their current message sub-board, SlyEdit will also output a note explaining that the BBS will say the message was aborted, even though it was posted into other sub-boards and that is normal.
 - Navigation: Page up/down, home/end of line, and arrow keys
 - Slash commands (at the start of the line):
   /A: Abort
   /S: Save
   /Q: Quote message
+  /C: Cross-post message sub-board selection
 - Sysops can import a file (stored on the BBS machine) into the message
 - Sysops can export the current message to a file (on the BBS machine)
 - Configuration file with behavior and color settings.
 See section 4